jbcaron/RustFlightX/README.md

 # Rust Autonomous Drone Project

-This repository contains the source code and documentation for a Rust-based autonomous drone project that uses either the RP2040 or ESP32 microcontroller.
+This repository contains the source code and documentation for a Rust-based autonomous drone project that utilizes the ESP32 microcontroller with RTOS for asynchronous task handling.
 The project is designed to be executed in multiple stages, and it covers various aspects of drone development, including sensor telemetry, sensor data filtering, real-time telemetry via radio communication, PCB prototyping for axis control and sensor data acquisition, axis regulation for stabilization and approach to the runway, and full autonomy using GPS waypoints.

 [//]: # (Note: This README serves as a high-level overview of the project.
 More detailed instructions and code documentation can be found in the respective project folders within this repository.)